Guess a fruit like a neural network

 It’s fun to design educational material with creative constraints.

 So when asking myself how can I explain – to people with ZERO programming background – how a neural network works?
 I decided to give myself the constraints that it must be done entirely intuitively and without explaining it to them.
-Further, it should use no or very limited digital aids (so no showing how one actually works and messing around with training data and paramters!).
+Further, it should use no or very limited digital aids (so no showing how one actually works and messing around with training data and parameters!).

 I’ve made a human-like board game to explain statements and sequences using only images (the MyBot game – available here) based off the RoboRally board game which basically does exactly that, I deciced I wanted to try and develop a game around the central concepts of input layer, output layer, neurons and weights.
 Perhaps heavily inspired by one of my favorite board games SET, I decided to create a card game for this.